Stonewall Inn: Operation

 The exterior of Stonewall Inn in 2012.
 At the time of Stonewall's conversion into a gay bar, the facade was nondescript.

 Stonewall opened as a gay bar on March 18, 1967.
 It had two dance floors in addition to a long bar, jukebox, tables, and seating booths.
 The facade was nondescript, and the only external indication of the club's existence was a small sign proclaiming that it was a private, members-only club.
 When it opened, Stonewall "was a small gay bar just like any other", as the LGBTQ newspaper Gay News would later describe it.
-Its manager was Ed Murphy (also known as the Skull), an ex-convict who was known for sitting motionless around the bar and watching patrons.
+Its manager was Edward Francis "Skull" Murphy, an ex-convict who was known for sitting motionless around the bar and watching patrons.

 Clientele

 Visitors were greeted by bouncers who inspected them through the peepholes in the door.
 The bouncers accepted almost any LGBTQ individual who wanted to enter, but they screened out straight patrons and undercover police officers.
 Admission was granted to would-be patrons who "looked gay" or who had visited the club before, as well as new patrons who were accompanied by someone that could vouch for them.
 People under the legal drinking age were frequently admitted.
 In keeping with private club regulations, patrons were required to sign a logbook upon entry; the logbook also served to screen out straight patrons.
 The visitor logbook frequently contained pseudonyms such as Donald Duck, Elizabeth Taylor, and Judy Garland.
 If a visitor wished to leave the bar and return the same night, the bouncers would stamp their hand with individual ink.
 Any customer who passed the screening process paid an admission fee of $3 on weekends and $1 on weekdays.

 Patrons were predominantly in their teens or early twenties, though men in their late twenties and early thirties congregated around the main room's bar.
 Most patrons were young gay men of various races and occupations, though Stonewall did also accept women (regardless of sexuality), transsexuals, and transvestites.
 It is unknown to what extent women patronized the bar, though several observers interviewed by David Carter described the bar as being almost exclusively male.
 These observers also said that almost all of the lesbians at Stonewall were butch lesbians.
 Due to differing terminologies used in the late 1960s, it is also unknown to what extent transvestites visited the bar, but Carter writes that the number of transsexual and transvestite customers was not insignificant.
 (Note: Carter writes that Stonewall's customers were frequently described as "queens" but that, in the late 1960s, the word "queen" was used mainly to describe gay men who did not dress in a typically masculine way.
 By the 2000s, the word had become shorthand for a drag queen.)
 Many homeless young men slept across the street in Christopher Park and would often try to enter so customers would buy them drinks.